Asking for help is okay and you might need to do your research if you think something isn't right.

 You can find information about working with a disability.

-Our health and wellbeing site has some helpful information too.
+Our health, safety and wellbeing site has some helpful information too.

 Job seekers with a disability or health condition